fabiog1901/IoT-predictive-maintenance/README.md

 $ systemctl start mosquitto
 ```

-Now clone this repo into the VM where the Python script is located and run the simulator
+Now clone this repo, then run the simulator

 ```
 $ cd ~